opsschool/curriculum/config_management.rst

           Comment:   The service apache2 is already running
           Changes:

-You can see from the above that Salt deployed our state and reported changes.
+You can see from the above that Salt deployed our state to **slave** and reported changes.

 In our state file we indicated that our service requires that the package must be installed.
 Following the same approach, we can add other requirements like files, other packages or services.

 Let's add a new virtual host to our server now using the ``file`` state.
-We can do this by creating a separate state file or re-using the existing one which is less cleaner, so I will just stick to the first option.
+We can do this by creating a separate state file or re-using the existing one.
+Since creating a new file will keep code better organised, we will take that approach.

+.. todo:: explain which file this content will be in

 .. code-block:: yaml